chuaindia/Pokemon-WebApp/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# JAVASCRIPT CAPSTONE Project - API based webapp
+# JAVASCRIPT CAPSTONE Project - API based webapp(Pokemon-WebApp)

 > The Javascript capstone project is about building a web application based on an external API.